Back to Insights

 Data will come from several streamlined sources, which funnel into one database for fundraising purposes.
 The sources you should prioritize incoming data from include:

-your health system or organization’s technology services
+Your health system or organization’s technology services

 Data is delivered directly from this source, ideally as a daily/weekly patient data feed automatically transferred through a CRM.
 This will require coordination with your clinical information and technology services and an investment of time and funding to implement, but it is a significant way to increase efficiency and intelligence in your program.
 For organizations that cannot implement this data transfer, a consistent, manually exported spreadsheet of new patient data (within HIPPA regulations) will still provide the same quantitative data points that enable you to efficiently execute your acquisition communication journeys.